Generics in C# are a feature that allows us to *define classes, interfaces, and methods dependent on a data type (which can logically vary).

 Some common constraints include:

-A generic method with multiple type parameters allows specifying more than one type in the method definition.
+A generic method with multiple type parameters allows you to specify more than one type in the method definition.

 public class Converter